 How can I get help if it was a road condition that caused my motorcycle accident?

 Sometimes an entity or another individual is responsible for maintaining or preventing an adverse road condition.
-Depending on the circumstances, a claim may be pursued against them.
+Depending on the circumstances, a motorcycle accident claim may be pursued against them.

 What if the motorcycle accident was my fault?
 How do I get my medical bills taken care of?

 Kentucky is considered a no-fault state.
-This means that even if the wreck was your fault you may still access your Basic Reparations Benefits (BRB)/Personal Injury Protection (PIP) benefits.
-The only exceptions would be if you intentionally caused a wreck or did not purchase BRB/PIP benefits for your motorcycle.
+This means that even if the motorcycle wreck was your fault you may still access your Basic Reparations Benefits (BRB)/Personal Injury Protection (PIP) benefits.
+The only exceptions would be if you intentionally caused a motorcycle wreck or did not purchase BRB/PIP benefits for your motorcycle.

 Are there any special protection laws for motorcyclists in Kentucky?

 There are laws intended to protect motorcyclists, just like there are laws to protect other motor vehicle operators.
-Although the application of the law may be slightly different, if you are injured because of another’s negligence, you may still have a right to pursue a claim against that person or entity.
+Although the application of the law may be slightly different, if you are injured because of another’s negligence, you may still have a right to pursue a motorcycle accident claim against that person or entity.

 What do I need to bring to my initial consultation with a Louisville motorcycle accident lawyer?

 You are the most important source of knowledge and information!
-We will learn a lot just by talking.
+Our Louisville motorcycle accident attorney will learn a lot just by talking.
 You can also bring any documents in your possession that you think are related to your case, including a police report, documents regarding medical treatment, a list of medical providers, and a list of time missed from work.
 Any information you don’t have or don’t know to ask for, we will collect for you, to ensure we have all the necessary information to represent your interests.

 How does your lawyers stand out when helping people through their motorcycle accident cases in Louisville?